 Pure logic (rationalism) will not render ethics a truly scientific study, since ethics concerns itself with man's life, with a biological phenomenon.
 Pure experience (empiricism) won't render ethics scientific because it cannot account for causality and so it must either consider morality irrational or non-existent (in line with the empiricist's Humean determinism).
 The former turn is taken by the Existentialists, especially by Sartre, the latter by behaviorists, emotivists, mystics, etc.

 However, if neither pure reason nor pure experience is possible for human beings nor capable of explaining scientific knowledge, then neither can be considered a source of knowledge.
 This is why it would be incorrect to claim that knowledge of moral (and other) values is impossible simply on the grounds that what we consider knowledge of values is not obtained in the way rationalists and empiricists claim that knowledge must be gained.
-Kantian and postivist theories cannot account for scientific knowledge even when it comes to physics or biology.
-It is quite despite their expressed epistemological foundations that the scientists' activities produce knowledge; they are, after all, human beings and can gain knowledge even if they and other fail to explain correctly how they gain it.
+Kantian and positivist theories cannot account for scientific knowledge even when it comes to physics or biology.
+It is quite despite their expressed epistemological foundations that the scientists' activities produce knowledge; they are, after all, human beings and can gain knowledge even if they and others fail to explain correctly how they gain it.
 It has been shown, by Thomas Kuhn for example, that the philosophy of science is in serious need of revisionism.
 The ideas of contextual certainty, of contextual definition, and of the function of free will in human consciousness need to be made applicable to the methodology of the sciences, including ethics.

 (An excellent work which deals with the philosophy of the social sciences, including the role of values in studying man and his social life, is Explanation and Human Action A.R.
 Louch, UC Press, 1969.)

-It is possible, then, to understand why so many economists claim that economics is 'value-free".
+It is possible, then, to understand why so many economists claim that economics is "value-free".
 They must mean simply that it is not within economics as such that the basic moral presuppositions of human life, including economic life, are justified.
 Therefore, they do not proceed with an explicit concern for and with moral values.
 But they certainly presume them; and their presumptions are (often) clearly identifiable.

 It is their attempt to deny this dependence and commitment, in the case of free market economists to political (therefore also economic) liberty, that sets them at odds with those libertarians who are convinced that the moral bases of a free society are scientifically defensible.